No tin Niun kaso di Covid-19 ku a bini aserka.

 Er zijn geen nieuwe positieve gevallen van Covid-19 bijgekomen.

-Op 22 oktober 2020 zijn er 4 actieve gevallen van Covid-19 op Bonaire.
-124 personen zijn hersteld en 1 persoon is opgenomen in het ziekenhuis.
+Op 23 oktober 2020 zijn er 3 actieve gevallen van Covid-19 op Bonaire.
+125 personen zijn hersteld en er zijn geen ziekenhuisopnamen.

 #PreveníCorona #coronaBonaire #coronaBoneiru